• Skip to primary navigation

 • Contact Science Sparks

-I’ve often wished we had a big LEGO vacuum cleaner that sucked up and sorted LEGO, our collection is very mixed up in a large box under my 7 year olds bed.
-So today we set about making a LEGO filter.
-This is our first attempt and does need a little refining…
+I’ve often wished we had a big LEGO® vacuum cleaner that sucked up and sorted LEGO®.
+Our collection is mixed up in a large box under my 7 year old bed.
+So today, we set about making a LEGO® filter.
+This is our first attempt and needs a little refining.

-First we looked around the house to see if we already had anything that would work as a filter, all our colanders and sieves were too small, so we used a cardboard box to make our own.
-One side is for the small square brick with 4 nobbles and the other the rectangle brick with 8 nobbles.
+First, we looked around the house to see if we already had anything that would work as a filter.
+All our colanders and sieves were too small, so we used a cardboard box to make our own.
+One side is for the small square brick with four nobbles, and the other is for the rectangle brick with eight nobbles.

 What do you think?